usgold/USim/README.md

-# USim 0.5 (due to some bugs we are trying hard to remove from the code - please come back in few days)
-Acoustic field simulator in fourier domain
+# USim 1.0

 =========================

 ## Overview
 --------
-The toolbox allows simulating the ultrasound wave propagation in non-homogeneous media containing finite size scatterers similar to those existing in a real tissues.
+The toolbox, USim, is based on the Born-Neumann single scattering approximation of the solution of Sturm-Liouville equation.
+The toolbox allows simulating the ultrasound wave propagation in non-homogeneous media containing geometrical scatterers similar to those existing in a real tissues.
+The approach of calculations conducted in Fourier space increases the efficiency of the calculations and allows taking into account the absorption and density phenomena in a simple and correct way.
 The approach of calculations conducted in Fourier space increases the efficiency and allows taking into account the absorption and density phenomena in a simple and correct way.
 The forward simulations of the wave field are based on the Born-Neumann single scattering approximation of the solution of Sturm-Liouville equation.

 ## Citing
 ------